 - Daily checking of the food items in our fridge/ deep freezer to ensure its utilization before it becomes waste.

-- Inculcating good food utilization and storage habits can also play a key role in waste minimization.
+Inculcating good food utilization and storage habits can also play a key role in waste minimization during the holy month of Ramadan.